mrlindzer3/Gravitywell-quantum-controller-3t/README.md

 ## ── OVERVIEW ──

-The **`gravitywell-quantum-controller`** is a vertically integrated, high-speed optoelectronic control platform engineered to solve the core bottleneck of modern experimental physics: **maintaining the spatial and phase stability of fragile, isolated particle arrays under dynamic environmental stress.**
+The **`gravitywell-quantum-controller-3t`** is a vertically integrated, high-speed optoelectronic control platform engineered to solve the core bottleneck of modern experimental physics: **maintaining the spatial and phase stability of fragile, isolated particle arrays under dynamic environmental stress.**

 By pairing real-time sensing with inline neuromorphic processing, this system actively warps potential fields across physical interactive surfaces to suppress decoherence and particle drift without mechanical latency.